Mariposas-Inteligentes/AI_Binbot/README.md

 ### Dataset

-The data to train the model must be in a directory named `data`.
-Inside of this directory there must be another labeled `trash_images` which contains `cardboard`, `glass` and `metal` directories, each one with the corresponding images.
+The data to train the model must be in a directory named `datase\t`.
+Inside of this directory there must be another labeled `trash_images\` which contains `cardboard\`, `glass\` and `metal\` directories, each one with the corresponding images.

-To download the dataset used [click here](https://drive.google.com/file/d/1fyionOSheuMKfuNbYtfLNYMqVTUCfbOn/view?usp=drivesdk).
+To download the dataset used [click here](https://drive.google.com/file/d/1qTWqHlfCpJmB4t92r3oxBf1KNOfoN_jM/view?usp=sharing).

 ### Execution